 If you’re one of the 29.5 million Americans who suffer from migraines, you know how bad these throbbing headaches can get.1 You might experience nausea, vomiting, and an increased sensitivity to sound and light if you have this condition.
 Some people see flashing lights or spots as well before they get a migraine – this is the migraine aura.

-A variety of factors known as “triggers” can set off the cortical spreading depression and thereby, a migraine.
-Common triggers include weather change, hormonal change, certain foods, stress, environmental factors like strong smells, loud noises, and bright lights.2
+A variety of factors known as “triggers” can set off a migraine.
+Common migraine triggers include weather change, hormonal change, certain foods, stress, environmental factors like strong smells, loud noises, and bright lights.2

 1. Use Hot Or Cold Packs